kim15096/eec172-lazercat-website/markdown/index.md

 <div style="display:flex;flex-wrap:wrap;justify-content:space-between;">
   <div style='display: inline-block; vertical-align: top;flex:1 0 400px'>
-    In order to implement the OLED screen we wired it to our CC3200 and use the SPI protocol.
+    To give the user a GUI we utilized this OLED screen.
+By connecting the OLED to the CC3200 via an SPI bus we were able to refesh and update the screen responsively to users' input.
   </div>
   <div style='display: inline-block; vertical-align: top;flex:0 0 400px'>
     <div class="fig">